Meningitis is an inflammation of the membranes (meninges) surrounding your brain and spinal cord.

-Most cases of meningitis are caused by a viral infection, but bacterial and fungal infections also can lead to meningitis.
-Depending on the cause of the infection, meningitis can resolve on its own in a couple of weeks — or it can be a life-threatening emergency.
+Most cases of meningitis in the U.S. are caused by a viral infection, but bacterial and fungal infections also can lead to meningitis.
+Depending on the cause of the infection, meningitis can get better on its own in a couple of weeks — or it can be a life-threatening emergency requiring urgent antibiotic treatment.

 If you suspect that you or someone in your family has meningitis, seek medical care right away.
-Early treatment can prevent serious complications.
+Early treatment of bacterial meningitis can prevent serious complications.

 It's easy to mistake the early signs and symptoms of meningitis for the flu (influenza).
-Meningitis signs and symptoms may develop over several hours or over one or two days and, in anyone over the age of 2, typically include:
+Meningitis signs and symptoms may develop over several hours or over one or two days.

 Signs in newborns